Tanvir4247/Company-Layoffs-Data-Cleaning-and-EDA-Project---MySQL/README.md

-# Data Cleaning and Transformation Project - MySQL
+# Compmay Layoffs Database: Data Cleaning and Transformation Project - MySQL

 This document outlines the process of data cleaning and transformation using MySQL for a dataset related to company layoffs.
 The aim of this project is to prepare the data for analysis by removing duplicates, standardizing values, and ensuring data consistency.